alessiomora/puf_unlearning/README.md

 The simulation code in this repository mainly leverages TensorFlow (TF).
 Python virtual env is managed via Poetry.
 See `puf_unlearning/pyproject.toml`.
-To reproduce our virtual env, follow the instructions in the Environment Setup section of this readme.
+To reproduce our virtual env, follow the instructions in the Environment Setup section of this README.

 The code in this repository has been tested on Ubuntu 22.04.3, and with Python version `3.10.13`.